Stormwater Management Program

 Discharge means the addition of any waste, waste effluent, wastewater, pollutant, or any combination thereof to any surface water of the state.

 Discharge point is the location where the point source discharge is directed to surface waters of the state or to a separate storm sewer.
-It includes the location of all point source discharges where storm water exits the facility, including outfalls which discharge directly to surface waters of the state, and points of discharge which discharge directly into separate storm sewer systems.
+It includes the location of all point source discharges where stormwater exits the facility, including outfalls that discharge directly to surface waters of the state, and points of discharge that discharge directly into separate storm sewer systems.